The FIRE movement is incredibly popular.

 Frugality doesn’t equal deprivation.

 If something gives you true value, it is worth the cost.
 Everything else can and should be cut from our expenses.
-If we are cutting so much that we don’t enjoy living, we are missing the point, which becomes more complicated if you have a partner because you will need to be on the same page with what is acceptable.
+If we are cutting so much that we don’t enjoy living, we miss the point, which becomes more complicated if you have a partner because you will need to be on the same page with what is acceptable.
 Otherwise, arguments around money will be a common occurrence.

 As consumers, we have a lot of options on how to spend our money.
-The secret is to figure out what is worth the extra cost, and where it makes sense to save money.
+The secret is to figure out what is worth the extra cost and where it makes sense to save money.
 Ultimately you want to be more mindful of your spending, to pursue what matters most to you.

-Financial independence is color blind
+Financial independence is color blind.

 One of my favorite parts about the pursuit of financial independence is that anybody can do it.
-Regardless of color, nationality or ethnicity, the pursuit of huge goals, like financial independence, is within the great majority of us.
+Regardless of color, nationality, or ethnicity, the pursuit of huge goals, like financial independence, is within the great majority of us.

 At its core, the pursuit of financial independence (and maybe even early retirement) is nothing more than a desire to achieve whatever those things mean to us.